mir-group/phoebe/doc/doc_pages/Theory/elphInterpolation.md

 We diagonalize the \f$F\f$ matrix and check that the eigenvalues of this new matrix are non-degenerate.
 Finally, we rotate the original degenerate wavefunctions \f$\psi_i\f$ using the matrix of eigenvectors of \f$F\f$.
 This procedure should be equivalent to lifting the degeneracy of the Hamiltonian by applying a small perturbation, but more computationally efficient.

+TODO: there might be an ambiguity if we change the parallelization between different runs.
+If we change the number of MPI processes, do the first #D G-vectors on root stay the same or do they change?

 As a result, we fix both the gauge of the wavefunctions in degenerate subspaces and the gauge of the wavefunction across multiple k or q points.
 Now, the \f$g\f$ coupling, computed at fixed gauge, is a smooth function of k and q, which can be interpolated.